bram209/beautiful-jekyll/_posts/2017-09-07-a-better-alternative-to-adblock-plus.md

 <br /><br />

 ## Blocking ads, trackers & malware
 We can use this mechanism to our advantage by blocking ads. trackers & malware domains.
-Luckily there are some create reputable lists like [someonewhocares](http://someonewhocares.org/hosts/).
+Luckily there are some great and reputable lists like [someonewhocares](http://someonewhocares.org/hosts/).

 We are going to use [hBlock](https://github.com/zant95/hBlock), a script that combines a few good lists together to create the perfect hosts file.
 To install: